-- i. is likely to be taken either as being use as a trade mark; or - ii. in a case in which the use is use upon the goods or services or in physical relation thereto or in an advertising circular or other advertisement issued to the public, as importing a reference to some person having the right either as proprietor or by his authorisation under the relevant regulations to use the trade mark or to goods or services certified by the proprietor. - 5.
-The right to the use of a certifying trade mark given by registration as aforesaid, shall be subject to any conditions or limitations entered on the register. - 6.
-Where a certifying trade mark being one of two or more registered certifying trade marks that are identical or nearly resemble each other, the use of any of these trade marks in exercise of the right to the use of this trade mark given by registration shall not be deemed to be an infringement of the right so given to the use of any other of these trade marks. - 7.
-Regulations approved by the Registrar shall be deposited at the Registrar#s Office in respect of every trade mark registered under this section which shall govern its use thereof, and shall include provisions as to the cases in which the proprietor is to certify goods or services and authorise the use of the trade mark, and including provisions conferring a right to appeal to the Registrar against any refusal of the proprietor to certify goods or services or to authorise the use of the trade mark in accordance with the regulations.
-Regulations so deposited shall be open to inspection in like manner as the register. - 8.
-A certifying trade mark shall not be assignable or transmissible otherwise than with the consent of the Registrar. - 9.
-First Schedule.

-The provisions of the First Schedule of the present Law shall have effect with respect to the registration of a mark under this section and to marks so registered.
+- (6) Where a certification trade mark is one of two or more registered trade marks that are identical or nearly resemble each other, the use of any of those trade marks in exercise of the right to the use of that trade mark given by registration shall not be deemed to be an infringement of the right so given to the use of any other of those trade marks. - (7) There shall be deposited at the Patent Office in respect of every trade mark registered under this section regulations approved by the Minister for governing the use thereof, which shall include provisions as to the cases in which the proprietor is to certify goods and to authorise the use of the trade mark, and may contain any other provisions that the Minister may require or permit to be inserted therein (including provisions conferring a right of appeal to the Registrar against any refusal of the proprietor to certify goods or to authorise the use of the trade mark in accordance with the regulations).
+Regulations so deposited shall be open to inspection in like manner as the register. - (8) A certification trade mark shall not be assignable or transmissible otherwise than with the consent of the Minister. - (9) The provisions of the Schedule shall have effect with respect Schedule. to the registration of a mark under this section and to marks so registered.